 James joined Watsi on September 28th, 2015.
-Two years ago, James became the 3243rd member to automatically support a new Watsi patient every month.
-Since then, 2,808 more people have become monthly donors!
-James' most recent donation traveled 8,800 miles to support Kong, a tour guide from Cambodia, to fund bilateral ear surgery.
+Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation traveled 8,600 miles to support Mo, a refugee and student from Thailand, to fund brain surgery to remove a tumor.

 James has funded healthcare for 54 patients in 8 countries.